Our Lady of Fourvière

 OUR LADY OF GOOD ADVICE

-Measuring 70 cm high, the statue of Our Lady of good / fair / advice is placed here as soon as 1750, during the works to enlarge the nave.
+Measuring 27 inch high, the statue of Our Lady of good / fair / advice is placed here as soon as 1750, during the works to enlarge the nave.
 It is made of gold-coated wood.

-Every year, on September 8, the mayor of the city of Lyon and the elected officials come to renew the wish of the aldermen and offer Marie a golden shield today the medal of the city.
+Every year, on September 8, the mayor of the city of Lyon and the elected officials come to renew the Wish of the Aldermen and offer Marie a golden coin today the medal of the city.
 The collection of medals is to be discovered in the Chapel of the Virgin.